JetBrains/intellij-sdk-docs/basics/project_structure.md

 ### Library
 A _library_ is an archive of compiled code (such as JAR files) on which modules depend.
 The IntelliJ Platform supports three types of libraries:
-* **Module Library**: the library classes are visible only in this module and the library information is recorded in the module's `.iml` file.
+* **Module Library**: the library classes are visible only in this module, and the library information is recorded in the module's `.iml` file.
-* **Project Library**: the library classes are visible within the project and the library information is recorded in the project's `.ipr` file or in `.idea/libraries`.
+* **Project Library**: the library classes are visible within the project, and the library information is recorded in the project's `.ipr` file or in `.idea/libraries`.
 * **Global Library**: the library information is recorded in the `applicationLibraries.xml` file in the `~/.IntelliJIdea/config/options` directory.
-  Global libraries are similar to project libraries, but are visible for different projects.
+  Global libraries are similar to project libraries but are visible for different projects.

 For more information about libraries, refer to [Library](https://www.jetbrains.com/help/idea/working-with-libraries.html).